David-OConnor/pyflow/README.md

 ```
 Where you replace `scriptname`, `function`, and `module` with the name to call your script with, the
 function you wish to run, and the module it's in respectively.
 This is similar to specifying
 scripts in `setup.py` for built packages.
-The key difference is that scripts specified here
+The key difference is that functions specified here
 can be run at any time,
 without having to build the package.
 Run with `pyflow scriptname` to do this.